The release exists before

 Group PRs into a release object

 Link pull requests from multiple repositories into one named release.
-Every service owner, platform engineer, and team lead sees the same record.
+The release object is the shared source of truth for all teams involved: service owners, platform engineers, and leadership.

 Build the dependency graph

-DeployTitan infers which service must merge before another from PR metadata and explicit blocking annotations.
-Merge order is computed, not guessed.
+DeployTitan infers which service needs to merge before another based on your PR descriptions, Jira links, and explicit blocking annotations.
+The dependency graph is computed automatically and visible to everyone.

 Why existing tools fall short

 Every tool coordinates its own layer.
-None coordinate the release.
+None of them coordinate the release.

 Tool